martinambrus/PitchExtractor/README.md

 ```
 Please specify the training and validation data in `config.yml` file.
 The data list format needs to be `filename.wav|anything`, see [train_list.txt](https://github.com/yl4579/StarGANv2-VC/blob/main/Data/train_list.txt) as an example (a subset of VCTK).
 Note that you can put anything after the filename because the training labels are generated ad-hoc.

 Checkpoints and Tensorboard logs will be saved at `log_dir`.
 To speed up training, you may want to make `batch_size` as large as your GPU RAM can take.

+### Sequence modelling options
+The default configuration now employs a Transformer encoder on top of the convolutional stack to provide stronger long-term temporal context and reduce octave jumps.
+You can switch between a deeper bidirectional LSTM and the Transformer backend by editing `model_params.sequence_model` in [Configs/config.yml](Configs/config.yml).
+The section exposes typical hyper-parameters (number of layers, attention heads, feed-forward width, etc.) so you can tailor the temporal model to your dataset.

 ### IMPORTANT: DATA FOLDER NEEDS WRITE PERMISSION
 Since both `harvest` and `dio` are relatively slow, we do have to save the computed F0 ground truth for later use.
 In [meldataset.py](https://github.com/yl4579/PitchExtractor/blob/main/meldataset.py#L77-L89), it will write the computed F0 curve `_f0.npy` for each `.wav` file.
 This requires write permission in your data folder.

 ### F0 Computation Details
 `meldataset.MelDataset` now supports a cascade of runtime-selectable F0 backends.
 The default configuration uses PyWorld's `harvest` followed by `dio`, mirroring the original behaviour, but you can enable neural or classical trackers such as TorchCrepe (PyTorch CREPE) and Praat/Parselmouth by editing `dataset_params.f0_params` in [Configs/config.yml](Configs/config.yml).
 Backends are evaluated in the order defined by `backend_order`, and each backend may be toggled on/off or customised individually (for example, to adjust TorchCrepe's model size or Praat's pitch range).